miquido/MQDo/README.md

 }
 ```

-If you have defined your feature interface and some implementation you can then register it for a scope inside a container to be available.
+If you have defined your feature interface and some implementation you can then register it within a scope inside a container to be available.
 All feature implementations should be defined when creating container tree root.

 ```swift
 let features: Features = .root { (registry: inout ScopedFeaturesRegistry<RootFeaturesScope>) in